-Case counts are currently low but continue to occur amongst Virginia's population, making it more important to focus efforts on vaccination.
+Case counts have risen since last month and continue to occur amongst Virginia's population, making it more important to focus efforts on vaccination.
 Moving forward, continuing to collect data on race and ethnicity will be crucial to making more progress on vaccine equity in Virginia.
-This is especially true given the known increased and disproportional risks faced by historically marginalized populations in experiencing the worst effects and outcomes of COVID-19, including death.
-Likely explanations for the unequal burden of disease on these populations include social vulnerability, Vaccine Equity Report | December 2022 social determinants of health, and a pattern of historical disparity.
-It will be crucial to pay attention to these disparities as Virginia enters the holiday season, possibly bringing another wave of COVID-19 cases.
+This is especially true given the known increased and disproportional risks faced by historically marginalized populations in experiencing the worst effects and outcomes of COVID-19, including Vaccine Equity Report | January 2023 death.
+Likely explanations for the unequal burden of disease on these populations include social vulnerability, social determinants of health, and a pattern of historical disparity.
+It will be crucial to pay attention to these disparities as the holiday season continues, possibly bringing another wave of COVID-19 cases.